anatol/vmtest/README.md

 	if err != nil {
 		t.Fatal(err)
 	}
-	// Stop QEMU at the end of the test case defer qemu.Stop()
+	// Exit QEMU at the end of the test case defer qemu.Kill()

 	// Wait until a specific string is found in the console output if err := qemu.ConsoleExpect("Run /init as init process"); err != nil {